Retired Educator from the Burnaby School District

 The Ed.D. in Educational Leadership and Policy provides advanced preparation for education practitioners with leadership and policy responsibilities in both formal and nonformal settings.
 These settings include, among many others, the post-secondary sector, business and health organizations, unions, and community groups, as well as the K-12 school system.

-Students are admitted to the Ed.D. in cohorts of 10 to 15 and proceed through the program as a group.
-It is possible to complete program requirements in three years but most students take somewhat longer.
-Each cohort attends classes on campus for two consecutive Summer Sessions (July to mid-August) and two consecutive Winter Sessions (on weekends from September to early April).
+Students are admitted to the Ed.D. in cohorts of 10 to 15 and proceed as a group through required courses and the comprehensive examination which occurs at the end of Year 2.
+Students then propose and execute their dissertation research projects.
+Students must complete all program requirements within six years of initial enrolment.
+Required courses are offered on campus for two consecutive Summer Sessions (July to mid-August) and two consecutive Winter Sessions (on weekends from September to early April).

 Deadline to submit online application.
 No changes can be made to the application after submission.Transcript Deadline